As a big fitness/nutrition geek, I am constantly consuming the latest information on how to improve the health of our overweight & inactive society.

 - All 3 groups considered their chosen meals equally tasty

-- When people aim to compose a healthy meal, they replace the dessert with a fruit.
+- When people aim to prepare a healthy meal, they replace dessert with fruit.

 - Nutritional information on portion sizes fails to increase the amount of vegetables in a meal

 - People, who were asked to choose a healthy meal, chose meals that they perceived as similarly tasty.

 - We like to eat tasty food…and most of us are not willing to abandon yummy to get healthy.

 - We already know which foods are healthy and which are unhealthy

 - We need more nutrition motivation and less nutrition education.

 - How do we motivate ourselves to eat healthier???